-- Conditional access systems (CAS) are used by content providers, such as pay-TV operators, to ensure only those who meet certain conditions can access their content.
+- Conditional access systems (CAS) are used by content providers, such as pay-TV operators, to ensure only those subscriber devices which meet certain conditions can access the protected content.

-- Global CAS systems are underpinned by specific industry standards such as MPEG and DVB, and the very important DVB Simulcrypt interface standard.
+- Global CAS systems are underpinned by specific industry standards such as Moving Picture Experts Group (MPEG) and Digital Video Broadcasting (DVB), and the very important DVB Simulcrypt interface standard for digital television.

-- The rise of digital content means content providers need to use a mixture of conditional access and digital rights management (DRM).
+- The rise of digital content and modes of distribution means content providers need to use a mixture of conditional access and digital rights management (DRM).

 What is conditional access?

-Until the late 1950s, the TV industry had a single business model: Sell advertising or product placement to pay for programming.
-With the gradual introduction of pay-TV in the 60s, this model began to change.
+Until the late 1950s, the television broadcasting industry in the United States had a single business model: Sell advertising or product placement to pay for programming.
+With the gradual introduction of television systems offering pay-TV in the 60s, this model began to change.

 When it comes to charging for content and protecting the associated revenues, the basic requirement was (and still is) access control, which was achieved by employing a technology called conditional access.
 But what is conditional access you ask?
 Well, conditional access is a system that content providers use to protect and monetize their content by controlling who has access to it.
 It is commonly used on satellite or cable pay-TV services to regulate the contract between provider and user.
 Conditional access systems (CAS) work by:

 - Encrypting content – Anybody can receive the signal transmitted by the content provider, but various protocols are used to encrypt the content so it appears scrambled (that is, unwatchable).

 - Defining conditions of access – The user must meet certain conditions (such as paying for TV services) to have the content decrypted.

 - Checking authorization – Entitlement messages are sent to the user’s receiver (such as a set-top box) to inform it which content it can decrypt.